taocpp/operators/README.md

 ## Requirements

-* Requires C++11 or newer.
+Requires C++11 or newer.
+Tested with:

-* Tested with GCC 4.7+ and Clang 3.2+.
+* GCC 4.7+
+* Clang 3.2+
+* Visual Studio 2015

 Remember to enable C++11, e.g., provide `-std=c++11` or similar options.

->Note: If you use or test the library with other compilers,
+>Note: If you use or test the library with other compilers/versions,
->e.g., Visual C++, Intel C++, or any other compiler, or if you tested older
->versions of Clang, I'd like to hear from you.
+>e.g., Visual C++, Intel C++, or any other compiler we'd like to hear from you.

 >Note: For compilers that don't support `noexcept`, see chapter [noexcept](#noexcept).